Glossary Of Liver Terms

 If you come across a medical term you don’t know you can look up an explanation here.

 - Acute – sudden and severe.

-- Alanine aminotransferase (ALT) – an enzyme produced mainly in the liver.
+- Alanine aminotransferase (ALT) and and aspartate aminotransferase (AST) – enzymes produced mainly in the liver.

 - Albumin – a protein made by the liver.
 Controls fluid in the blood and tissues.

 - Alkaline phosphatase (ALP/ALK-PHOS) – an enzyme produced in the bile ducts and elsewhere in the body.

 - Anaemia – a lack of iron can lead to a person having fewer red blood cells than usual.
 There can also be other causes.

 - Anastomosis – a connection made surgically between two tubes.

 - Angiogram – a scan using x-rays to see blood vessels.
 It can be used to see the blood vessels which supply the liver.